 Breeding: Unknown, probably similar to other Pygmy Owls.

-Habitat / Distribution: Known from only two localities in Pernambuco.
+Habitat / Distribution: Known from only two localities in state of Pernambuco, Brazil.

 1 - Reserva Biológica de Saltinho - a protected area of 4.8 square kms composed primarily of old secondary forests